"Your Email Is Out Of Date Email Scam" removal guide

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 Examples of other similar email scams are "Mail Quota Email Scam", "Your Account Has Encountered An Error 505 Email Scam" and "OneDrive Email Scam".
-As mentioned in the introduction, such emails are being sent by cyber criminals who attempt to steal sensitive information by asking users to provide it in deceptive ways.
-Such emails must never be trusted.
-It is worthwhile to mention that cyber criminals often use emails as tools to spread malware (for example, ransomware, Trojans, cryptocurrency miners) though attached files or website links.
+As mentioned, these emails are sent by cyber criminals who attempt to steal sensitive information by asking users to provide it in deceptive ways.
+These emails must never be trusted.
+Note that cyber criminals often use emails to spread malware (for example, ransomware, Trojans, cryptocurrency miners) though attached files or website links.

 How do spam campaigns infect computers?

 All software and files should be downloaded from official websites and through direct links.
-It is not safe to use any other sources, for example, unofficial pages, Peer-to-Peer networks (torrent clients, eMule, etc.), third party downloaders, free file hosting pages.
-Third party installers should never be used too.
+It is not safe to use any other sources.
+For example, unofficial pages, Peer-to-Peer networks (torrent clients, eMule, etc.), third party downloaders, or free file hosting pages.
+Third party installers should never be used.
 Attachments and website links in irrelevant emails that are received from unknown, suspicious addresses should not be opened.
-Software must be activated and updated with tools and/or functions that are provided by its official developers.
-Other (third party tools) tend to be designed to infect computers with malware.
-Another issue with unofficial activation ('cracking') tools is that it is not legal to use them to activate licensed software.
-One more way to keep the operating systems safe is to regularly scan it with a reputable antivirus or anti-spyware suite.
-Installed software of this type should be always up to date.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Software must be activated and updated with tools and/or functions that are provided by official developers.
+Other, third party tools can infect computers with malware.
+It is illegal to use unofficial activation ('cracking') tools to activate licensed software.
+Keep operating systems safe by regularly scanning them with a reputable antivirus or anti-spyware suite.
+Keep this software up to date.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Your Email Is Out Of Date Email Scam" email letter:
+Text presented in the "Your Email Is Out Of Date Email Scam" email message: